idelchi/tcisd/README.md

 ### Commands

-- `lint`: For cowards who just want to know where the comments are without removing them
+- `lint`: For developers who want to identify the bad practice of over-commenting their code
-- `format`: For true believers who want to immediately purify their code by removing all comments
+- `format`: For those ready to streamline their code by removing unnecessary explanations

 ### Global Flags